mtceballos/SIRENAdoc/SIRENAfunctions.rst

                 - Obtain the sampling rate from the HISTORY block and check
                 - Obtain 'trig_reclength' from the HISTORY block
             - If it is a tessim simulated file
-                - Read DELTAT keyword to obtain the sampling rate and check
+                - Check the sampling rate from the XML and from the input FITS file (inverse of DELTAT)
         - If Rcemethod doesn't start with '@' :math:`\Rightarrow` Single record input FITS file
             - Open FITS file
             - Check if input FITS file have been simulated with TESSIM or XIFUSIM